UHS is proud to have a large team of chaplains available to support patients, their friends and families and our hospital staff.

 Limited details of visits are recorded in line with Trust policies.
 No information will be shared without your consent.

 The chapel and prayer rooms continue to be open 24/7 for anyone who is on site.
-Please note that services for patients in the chapel are suspended until further notice in order to avoid spreading infection.

 - Spiritual care recognises the needs of a person when faced with trauma, ill health or sadness.
 This can include emotional support, prayer or a quiet space to reflect.